We use cookies and analytics tools to improve site experience and measure performance. See our Privacy Policy and Cookie Policy.

 What rights do intended parents have on the birth certificate?

 Intended parents are listed directly on the birth certificate as the legal parents.
 There is no need for adoption proceedings.
-The baby receives Mexican citizenship and a passport.
+The baby’s passport and nationality depend on applicable law and parental citizenship — your attorney coordinates consular steps.

 Is a surrogacy agreement legally enforceable in Mexico?